woodcock3/lcc11-emails/src/emails/marriage-CP-provisional-booking-confirmation.md

 ## To confirm your booking, you must:
   - Give notice within one year of the date of the {Booking_TypeOfBooking} and no less than 29 days before the {Booking_TypeOfBooking} ceremony.
 To book an appointment in Leeds please visit [leeds.gov.uk](https://www.leeds.gov.uk/births-deaths-and-marriages/ceremonies/giving-your-notice-of-marriage-or-civil-partnership).
 It is your responsibility to ensure that the legal notice appointment is completed.
   - Pay the remaining ceremony fee of £{Booking_FeeAmountPaid} at least 3 months before the date of the ceremony.
+Please call us on <a href="tel:+441132224408">0113 2224408</a> to pay.

 ## Your ceremony venue